cucumber/docs/README.md

 [deploy](https://app.netlify.com/sites/cucumber/deploys) it if the build is successful.

 The build will check for broken links and other problems.
 Internal and external links are checked by [HTMLProofer](https://github.com/gjtorikian/html-proofer).
-Occasionally, the build will fail due to external links being unavailable or giving a timeout.When that happens, please check if these external links are available and if so, 'Retry build' on Netlify.
+Occasionally, the build will fail due to external links being unavailable or giving a timeout.
+When that happens, please check if these external links are available and if so, 'Retry build' on Netlify.

-Build notifications are sent to the `#cucumber-docs-bots` Slack channel.
+Build notifications are sent to the `#bots-website` Slack channel.
 See https://cucumber.io/support for details on how to access Slack.